• Home

 Extra Veggie: Add corn kernels, finely chopped carrots, or cauliflower to the filling.

-Spicy Version: For people who like it spicy, add more green chilies or a little bit of red chili powder.
+Spicy: For people who like it spicy, add more green pepper and a little red chili powder.

 Cheesy Twist: For more richness, add 2 tablespoons of cream cheese or paneer cubes to the filling.